Starting a blog is a journey.

 I recommend starting small.
 Target keywords that have an average of 100 to 500 searches per month.
 This will make it easy for your new blog to get search engine traffic, even with a domain authority of zero.
 That is because these low-volume keywords are not very competitive.
 Your blog will then begin ranking for those low-volume keywords.
 It also will gain some domain authority.
 Then you’ll be able to target more competitive keywords with higher search volume and, thus, broaden your niche

-Your keyword research will not only show you how many searches each of your niche ideas receive, it will help you see many variations of those keywords.
+Your keyword research will not only show you how many searches each of your niche ideas receives, but it will also help you see many variations of those keywords.
 These variations will give you more niche ideas.
 One of those new niche ideas may end up becoming your blog niche.

 Step 3 – Discover the Most Profitable Blog Niches